AnaisAguiar1/Eutech/task_2/README.md

 **Port 3306 is the default port used by MySQL** to accept incoming network connections, and if this port is not open in the firewall, external clients will not be able to connect to the MySQL database server.

-With this protocol we can allow the remote access to our database of MySQL, so it's easier to connect and modify it for externals clients.
+With this protocol we can allow the remote access to our database of MySQL, so it's easier to connect and modify it for external clients.

 To allow this protocol we applied the command ``sudo ufw allow mysql`` and we checked that was correctly apllied using the command ``ufw status numbered``